planetrobbie/cheatsheets/pet.md

     stty -ixon
     bindkey '^s' pet-select

-By using `pbcopy` on OS X, you can copy snippets to clipboard to run a command remotely using a SSH connection.
+By using `pbcopy` on OS X, you can copy snippets to clipboard to run a command remotely using a SSH connection, you'll be able to paste the command from the clipboard.

     pet search | pbcopy